-The law is complex and people need advice and assistance if they are to use the formal justice system.
-The LRF, through its permanent offices and help desks at magistrates' courts, provides legal assistance to the marginalised to enable them to navigate the justice delivery system.
-The LRF also takes legal services directly to the people through mobile legal aid clinics moving around the rural areas.
-There is a toll-free help line, operated by LRF lawyers who offer legal advice free of charge to those calling in.
+The law is complex and people require assistance to avoid the risk of having their cases thrown out in the court based on legal technicalities.
+Through our permanent offices and help desks at magistrates’ courts, we provide legal assistance to the marginalised to enable them to navigate the justice delivery system.
+We also take legal services directly to the people through mobile legal aid clinics conducted around the rural areas of Zimbabwe.
+We also assist people virtually through a toll-free helpline operated by our lawyers who offer legal advice free of charge to those calling in.

-Each year The LRF assists an average of 2,866 self-actors to present cases at courts across the country.
-These ranged through maintenance claims, bail applications, domestic violence, deceased estates disputes, property rights disputes and peace orders.
-2,144 of the cases presented by self-actors were reported as successfully resolved.
+Each year we assist an average of 16,200 clients through help desks, mobile legal aid clinics and in-office assistance.
+We also assist self-actors to present cases at courts across the country.
+These cases range from maintenance claims, bail applications, domestic violence cases, deceased estates disputes, property rights disputes and peace orders.

-The LRF has continued to coordinate the Help Desk initiative at magistrates’ courts around the country, leading the consortium of the five help desk partners: the LRF, Justice for Children, Women and Law in Southern Africa, Zimbabwe Lawyers for Human Rights and Zimbabwe Women Lawyers’ Association.
-In the current harsh economic environment, the average citizen lacks resources to pursue or defend claims brought against them.
-When people do institute proceedings as self-actors, their ignorance of the procedural or substantive aspects of the law leads to claims being thrown out on technicalities despite their case being strong on the merits.
-The Help Desks have been able to provide court users with assistance at the time of their immediate need and equip self-actors with legal advice on how to present their cases within the requirements set out in the rules of court.
+In the current harsh economic environment, most people lack resources to pursue or defend claims brought against them.
+When people institute proceedings as self-actors, their lack of knowledge on the procedural or substantive aspects of the law leads to claims being thrown out on technicalities despite their cases being strong on the merits.
+The Help Desks provide court users with assistance at the time of their immediate need and equip self-actors with legal advice on how to present their cases within the requirements set out in the rules of court.

-The LRF has increasingly taken legal services to the community through mobile legal aid clinics.
+We make justice accessible to those in hard to reach areas through mobile legal aid clinics.
 Lawyers are largely concentrated in urban areas.
-The Legal Aid Directorate is expanding its offices but these too are in urban areas so that rural communities have restricted access to services.
-The general low levels of income also mean that people are unlikely to be able to afford the services of a lawyer.
+The general low levels of income also mean that people are unlikely to afford the services of a lawyer.